blockful-io/shutter-staking/docs/staking-architecture.md

     the other inherited functions follow the OpenZeppelin implementation.
 -   To avoid rounding errors, the contract uses the FixedPointMathLib from Solmate library.
--   The contract uses SafeTransferLib from solmate to interact with the SHU token.
 -   The choosen mechanism for the rewards distribution is a ERC4626 vault implementation.

 ## Variables